ChristianLempa/cheat-sheets/networking/mail/mail-ehlo-codes.md

 | 250-VRFY | Server supports the VRFY command |
 | 250-X-EXPS \<extension> | Server supports an additional extension |
 | 250 X-LINK2STATE | Server provides link-related state information |

-Please note that the presence and specific EHLO response codes will depend on the SMTP server software, its version, and its configuration.
-The above table includes some commonly encountered EHLO response codes, but it may not cover every possible code or extension.